Due Diligence Checking Limited – Terms and Conditions for the Supply of Services

 (b) any other liability which cannot lawfully be limited or excluded.

 (a) we shall under no circumstances whatever be liable to you, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss arising under or in connection with the Contract;

 (b) our total liability to you in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the aggregate Charges (excluding Disbursements) paid by you to us during the previous 12 months;

-(c) you acknowledge and agree that we rely on third parties (including but not limited to the DBS, Disclosure Scotland and Experian Limited) in the provision of the Services and that accordingly, any performance dates agreed by us shall be estimates only and time shall not be of the essence for performance of the Services.
+(c) you acknowledge and agree that we rely on third parties (including but not limited to any Relevant Authority and Experian Limited) in the provision of the Services and that accordingly, any performance dates agreed by us shall be estimates only and time shall not be of the essence for performance of the Services.
 We accept no liability whatsoever for any losses arising from the time taken to obtain a Disclosure or complete an Identity Verification check;

 (d) we accept no liability whatsoever for any losses of any nature arising from information contained within a Disclosure becoming known by persons not authorised by the Applicant save where such breach of confidentiality arises solely from our negligence in our role as Umbrella Body or from our wilful breach of the Contract;

 (e) we shall (at your cost) provide reasonable cooperation in the event that you make a claim to a courier company or Royal Mail for compensation for lost items of post but we shall have no liability whatsoever for any costs arising from the loss of such items.
 You acknowledge that it is your responsibility to ensure you and/or the Applicant retain any relevant proof of posting;